mtiid/rapid-prototyping/othermill/README.md

 into the "loading" position by clicking the appropriate button in OtherPlan.

 This will move the material to a location that it can be removed.
-The OtherMill has been effectively reset and if another job is started the mill will retain no memory of its previous job.
+The OtherMill has been effectively reset and if another job is started, the mill will retain no memory of its previous job.
 Adjust for the mistakes and restart your project.